-SONZ delivers regular, adapted sport and physical activity sessions and multi-school events to secondary school students with an intellectual disability across Aotearoa.
+SONZ delivers adapted sport and physical activity sessions and multi-school events to secondary school students with intellectual and learning disabilities across Aotearoa.
 Through the School Programme, opportunities are available for clubs/Athlete Leaders to support, share their experiences and promote their offerings.